minenwerfer/semantic-api/README.md

 ## Introduction

 semantic-api is a **REST framework** that aims to create resource-driven, fully-compliant REST APIs while enforcing a boilerplate-free and clean architecture.
+It has out of the box Typescript integration, allowing you use consistent static typing in both backend and frontend.

 ## Why